mozillascience/friendly-github/TEMPLATES/pre-email.md

   * Power cord for said laptop (we will have power available at the tables)
   * Your creativity and experimental mindset.

+4. Take a look at the [**RDAP Code of Conduct**](http://www.asis.org/rdap/code-of-conduct/), we'll be operating under that CoC throughout the workshop to help ensure an inclusive, cooperative environment for all participants.

 That's it for now!

 We'll see you in Seattle!